diogotcorreia/master-thesis/docs/content/ch02-background.typ

 but those are not checked at runtime and are only used for static analysis.

-There are a few built-in types in the language, including primitives such as integers, strings, booleans, but also more complex types such as lists, dictionaries, and functions.
+There are a few built-in types in the language, including primitives such as integers, strings, and booleans, but also more complex types such as lists, dictionaries, and functions.
 Internally, all of these types extend the `object` type, either directly or indirectly.